Elephant smells - Frank Bloem

 Thomas Thwaites explores the psychological and social impacts of technology.
 His research and making process is often interwoven as a story, told through live performance lectures, published books, moving images and exhibitions.
 In his second book, Goat Man, he tells the tale of taking time off from being human by becoming a goat.
 Thwaites escaped the angst of the human condition by roaming around the mountains in the Alps, on four legs with a prosthetic rumen strapped to his chest.

 How does it feel to live as a non-human?
-What can we learn from being part of another species group for a while? and in what way can close modern technology take us to fulfil an ancient human dream?
-Thomas will tell us more about it.
+What can we learn from being part of another species group for a while? and in what way can close modern technology take us to fulfill an ancient human dream?

 Species Mimicry - Peter Roessingh